 Future developments.
 For the latest information about developments related to Publication 502, such as legislation enacted after it was published, go to www.irs.gov/pub502.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 This publication explains the itemized deduction for medical and dental expenses that you claim on Schedule A (Form 1040).
 It discusses what expenses, and whose expenses, you can and cannot include in figuring the deduction.
 It explains how to treat reimbursements and how to figure the deduction.
 It also tells you how to report the deduction on your tax return and what to do if you sell medical property or receive damages for a personal injury.

 Medical expenses include dental expenses, and in this publication the term “medical expenses” is often used to refer to medical and dental expenses.

-This publication also explains how to treat impairment-related work expenses, health insurance premiums if you are self-employed, and the health coverage tax credit that is available to certain individuals.
+This publication also explains how to treat impairment-related work expenses and health insurance premiums if you are self-employed.

 Pub.
 502 covers many common medical expenses but not every possible medical expense.
 If you cannot find the expense you are looking for, refer to the definition of medical expenses under What Are Medical Expenses .